What is the Law Regarding Employment in Anchorage?

 Anti-Discrimination laws in Anchorage

-Discrimination is illegal at any stage of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Anchorage.
-People who live and work in Anchorage must follow laws which make it illegal to discriminate on the basis of certain categories.
+Discrimination is illegal at any point of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Anchorage.
+People who live and work in Anchorage must follow laws which make it illegal to discriminate on the basis of particular categories.
 These categories include race, gender, age, national origin, and disability.